History of Charleston, South Carolina: Founding and initial growth

 Restored to the throne following Oliver Cromwell's Protectorate, King Charles II granted the chartered Carolina territory to eight of his loyal friends, known as the Lords Proprietors, in 1663.
 It took seven years before the Lords could arrange for settlement, the first being that of "Charles Town," the original name for the city.
 The community was established in 1670 by English colonists from Bermuda, under the first William Sayle, governor of South Carolina, on the west bank of the Ashley River a few miles northwest of the present city.
 It was soon designated by Anthony Ashley Cooper, leader of the Lords Proprietor, to become a "great port towne", a destiny which the city fulfilled.
 By 1681, the settlement had grown, joined by settlers from England, Barbados, and Virginia; and it was moved to the current peninsular location.
 As the capital of the Carolina colony, Charles Town was a base for colonial expansion and was the southernmost point of settlement by English American settlers during the late 17th century.

+These settlers encountered the Stono, Kiawah, and Etiwan in the Harbor's immediate vicinity, while colonial efforts pushing south from the peninsula encountered the Edisto, Kussah, and Escamaçu, along with the Wimbee, Ashepoo, and Combahee.
+Settlers to the north and west made contact with the Wando, Sampa, Kussoe, and Sewee.
+Many of these groups allied themselves with the newly established English colonial settlements to facilitate trade and to secure some degree of protection from rival Native groups.
+The English were especially hostile to the Guale and Timucua, both of whom were considered Spanish allies.

 The settlement was often subject to attack from sea and from land.
 Countries such as Spain and France that still contested Britain's claim to the region launched periodic assaults on the town.
 Native Americans and pirates both raided it, though the Yamasee War of the 1710s did not quite reach it.
 An example of an assault is the 1706 failed expedition during Queen Anne's War.
 Charleston's colonists erected a fortification wall around the small settlement to aid in its defense.
 Two buildings remain from the Walled City: the Powder Magazine, where the city's supply of gunpowder was stored, and the Pink House, believed to have been an old colonial tavern.

 A 1680 plan for the new settlement, the Grand Modell, laid out "the model of an exact regular town," and the future for the growing community.
 Land surrounding the intersection of Meeting and Broad Streets was set aside for a Civic Square.
 Over time, it became known as the Four Corners of the Law, referring to the various arms of governmental and religious law presiding over the square and the growing city.